denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Experiments and Results

 \subsection{Qualitative and Quantitative Evaluation of Results}

-We show the quality of results our methods can obtain in~\cref{fig:fullframepredictions,fig:sampling,fig:patchcomparison}.
+We show the quality of results our methods can obtain in~\cref{fig:fullframepredictions,fig:sampling,fig:patchcomparison,fig:realnoise}.

-In~\cref{fig:fullframepredictions}, we show predictions on entire input images ($960\times 960$ pixels).
-We can see that \muSplit indeed unmixes the given inputs and even partially reduces noise.
-Still, the results by \denoiSplit have a much higher resemblance to the high SNR microscopy images shown in the rightmost column, even though they have never been presented during training (which was conducted only on noisy images as shown in the second column).
+In~\cref{fig:fullframepredictions}, we show predictions on full input images ($960\times 960$ pixels).
+We can see that \muSplit does unmix the given inputs and even partially reduces the noise.
+Still, the results by \denoiSplit have a much higher resemblance to the high-SNR microscopy images shown in the rightmost column, even though they have never been presented during training (which was conducted only on noisy images, as shown in the second column).
+In~\cref{fig:realnoise}, we show the results on Hagen et al.~\cite{Hagen2021-xh} dataset.
+Again, we observe \denoiSplit outperforming \muSplit and \hdnusplit.
+Please refer to~\supsection{2} for more details.

-In~\cref{fig:sampling}, we show zoomed $256\times 256$ portions of full predictions to allow readers to also appreciate the prediction quality of smaller structures contained in the data.
-Additionally, we show two posterior samples ($S_1$ and $S_2$) as well as their highlighted differences ($S_1-S_2$).
+In~\cref{fig:sampling}, we show zoomed $256\times 256$ portions of full predictions to allow the reader to also appreciate the prediction quality of smaller structures contained in the data.
+Furthermore, we show two posterior samples ($S_1$ and $S_2$) and their highlighted differences ($S_1-S_2$).
 The second to last column shows the average of $50$ posterior samples (the approximate MMSE~\cite{Prakash2020-wr}).
+We show the calibration plot in the second row, first column of every panel where we can see a clear predictive (and close to linear) behavior of RMSE from RMV.

-In~\cref{fig:patchcomparison}, we also show $256\times 256$ insets on inputs and results by \hdnusplit and \denoiSplit, showing that fine details are better preserved by our proposed method.
-Note that it is these very details that make all the difference when such methods are used on fluorescence microscopy data for the sake of scientific downstream analysis.
+In~\cref{fig:patchcomparison}, we also show $256\times 256$ insets on inputs and results by \hdnusplit and \denoiSplit, showing that the fine details are better preserved by our proposed method.
+Note that these very details make all the difference when such methods are used on fluorescence microscopy data for the sake of downstream analysis.

-For quantitative quality evaluations, we use the well known and established PSNR and Multiscale-SSIM metrics~\cite{Shroff2024-lm} to evaluate all results of our experiments and report these results in~\cref{tab:overallperf}.

-These quantitative evaluations clearly show that our proposed methods improve considerably over \muSplit, and as well over the sequential denoising and splitting baseline \hdnusplit.
-However, since joint denoising-splitting is an ill-posed problem, it is not difficult to create arbitrarily hard splitting tasks: one just needs to have the two constituent channels contain less discriminatory information.
-In supplementary Sec S8, we work with a more challenging task to show the limitations of our approach.
+For quantitative quality evaluations, we use the well known and established PSNR and MS-SSIM metrics~\cite{Shroff2024-lm} to evaluate all the results of our experiments and report these results in~\cref{tab:overallperf}.
+These quantitative evaluations clearly show that our proposed methods improve considerably over \muSplit and the sequential denoising and splitting baseline \hdnusplit.
+In \supsection{1 and 8}, we provide results on more splitting tasks, including one failure mode.
+In \supsection{3}, we show a proof-of-concept application to de-hazing and de-raining tasks.